Employee Benefits - Leave and Holidays

 I. General Information

-The Act sets out certain guidelines with regard to who is eligible to contribute to the program, who is eligible to participate in the program, and under what terms participation may be accomplished.
+These guidelines set out who is eligible to contribute to the program, who is eligible to participate in the program, and under what terms participation may be accomplished.
 The following definitions are provided for reference purposes.

-- Catastrophic Illness means a medical condition of an employee, or a qualifying family member, i.e., spouse or parent of the employee, or a child of the employee claimed as a dependent under the Arkansas Income Tax Act of 1929, as certified by a physician (or other individual as provided in Ark.
-Code Annotated 21-4-201 et seq.) which requires an employee's absence from duty for a prolonged period of time or intermittent period of time and which, except for the catastrophic leave program, would result in a substantial loss of income to the employee because of the exhaustion of all earned sick, annual, holiday, and compensatory leave time.
+- Catastrophic Illness means a medical condition of an employee, or a qualifying family member, i.e., spouse or parent of the employee, or a child of the employee claimed as a dependent under the Arkansas Income Tax Act of 1929, as certified by a physician which requires an employee's absence from duty for a prolonged period of time or intermittent period of time and which, except for the catastrophic leave program, would result in a substantial loss of income to the employee because of the exhaustion of all earned sick, annual, holiday, and compensatory leave time.

 - Catastrophic Leave means paid leave which is transferred to a leave recipient from the U of A Cooperative Extension Service Catastrophic Leave Bank.
 Catastrophic leave may be granted in one hour increments.
 While a recipient is on catastrophic leave, he or she will continue to receive standard benefits, such as employer contributions to insurance and retirement.